 - a.
 If an overpayment occurs because of a State office error in interpreting program regulations, the overpayment will be charged to the State. - b.
 If an overpayment occurs because of a State office error in processing the check, but the beneficiary has received notification of the correct amount, collect overpayment from the beneficiary. - c.
-Processing State Responsible Overpayments: - Complete a letter on county DSS letterhead providing beneficiary's name, dates of overpayment, overpayment amount(s), and NC FAST PDC number. - (2) Fax or scan and send a copy of the letter to your Special Assistance Program Representative or to the Special Assistance Listserv (Specialassistance@dhhs.nc.gov), and wait for approval from DAAS. - (3) If the State Responsible Overpayment is approved by DAAS, the county will receive a follow-up email acknowledging the approval and confirming when it was forwarded to the Controller's Office for processing. - (4) If the State Responsible Overpayment is not approved by DAAS, the county will receive a follow-up email requesting additional information, or a follow-up email relaying a determination that the overpayment in question was a County or Beneficiary Responsible Overpayment rather than a State Responsible Overpayment.
+Processing State Responsible Overpayments: - (1) Complete a letter on county DSS letterhead providing beneficiary's name, dates of overpayment, overpayment amount(s), and NC FAST PDC number. - (2) Fax or scan and send a copy of the letter to your Special Assistance Program Representative or to the Special Assistance Listserv (Specialassistance@dhhs.nc.gov), and wait for approval from the DHHS Special Assistance section. - (3) If the State Responsible Overpayment is approved by the DHHS Special Assistance section, the county will receive a follow-up email acknowledging the approval and confirming when it was forwarded to the Controller's Office for processing. - (4) If the State Responsible Overpayment is not approved by the DHHS Special Assistance section, the county will receive a follow-up email requesting additional information, or a follow-up email relaying a determination that the overpayment in question was a County or Beneficiary Responsible Overpayment rather than a State Responsible Overpayment.